ibzmo/Twitter_trading_app/README.md

 This is only an MVP so there may stil be a few small bugs etc but it should still work well.

-### A special thank you to https://github.com/os717 the other major code contributor to this app, make sure to check out his github he plenty of other interesting projects on there too
+### A special thank you to https://github.com/os717 the other major code contributor to this app, make sure to check out his github he has plenty of other interesting projects on there too

 # How to use: